 - StartApp – if you want immediate results and higher revenue rates, this is the ideal platform to use.
 StartApp uses interstitial advertising which, in simple terms, is when advertisement momentarily appears between the sections of your webpages or mobile apps.
 It is one of the more aggressive advertising methods but guarantees good results.

 You can additionally find similar platforms for SMS marketing.
-In order to fully realize the potential of SMS marketing, you need to use mobile SMS marketing software.
-Sending bulk messages to a mass of audience is made easy through such platforms which give you the necessary tools to work with, such as customization of messages, contact lists, and whatnot.
+In order to fully realize the potential of SMS marketing, you need to use software.
+Sending bulk messages to a mass of audience is made easy through such platforms which give you the necessary tools to work with, such as customization of messages, contact lists, and etc.

 Types of Mobile Marketing